jeyakatsa/Ecare/Readme.md

 > | Market Cap = 1.900kUSD        | Market Cap = 1.100kUSD         |
 > | Tokens In Circulation = .951k | Tokens In Circulation = 1.049k |
 > | 1 Token = 1.997USD            | 1 Token = 1.048USD             |

+#### In Summary:

+While at the expense of Party A, Part B's token/market-cap continues to increase in value.
+So unless Party B agrees to exchange its token, Party B's token continues to maintain its value shielded from exterior market dynamics.

+ECARE's mechanics (unlike other exchange rate systems) isn't based on the market cap of the tokens, but is based solely on the tokens in circulation, thus absolving token dependency of bear or bull markets.

 --------------------------------------------------